 How to be respectful in relationships, deal with bullying and conflict resolution are the key planks of a new education strategy for primary school children across the state — with educators also ready to answer tough questions about the #MeToo movement that continues to sweep the world.

-Life Education, the biggest providers of health and drug education to Australian children, have launched a new course this year that is expected to reach about 20,000 NSW kids.
+Life Education, the biggest providers of health and drug education to Australian children, has launched a new course this year that is expected to reach about 20,000 NSW kids.

 Life Education NSW chief executive Kellie Sloane said it goes beyond online cyber-safety and teaches respectful relationships.